-In the workshop ‘Circular Approach and the Sustainability of the Agro-food System’, policy makers, researchers and representatives from the agro-food sector will explore the potential contribution of circular approaches to sustainable production and productivity growth in the agro-food system.
-The context and the challenges of this transition will be discussed, organised around the following themes.
+In the workshop ‘Circular Approach and the Sustainability of the Agro-food System’, policy makers, researchers and representatives from the agro-food sector explored the potential contribution of circular approaches to sustainable production and productivity growth in the agro-food system.
+The context and the challenges of this transition were discussed, organised around the following themes.

-The Workshop will start by setting the scene with a discussion on the underlying concepts of circular agro-food systems in order to get a better understanding of what this entails and to what it adds per se to the sustainability of the agro-food system.
-It will examine the different policy measures that governments are taking to promote circularity, and learn from approaches and business-models used to make the transition towards economically viable circular agro-food systems.
-Empirical evidence on the actual benefits of a circular economy will also be presented.
+The Workshop started by setting the scene with a discussion on the underlying concepts of circular agro-food systems in order to get a better understanding of what this entails and to what it adds per se to the sustainability of the agro-food system.
+It examined the different policy measures that governments are taking to promote circularity, and learned from approaches and business-models used to make the transition towards economically viable circular agro-food systems.
+Empirical evidence on the actual benefits of a circular economy was also be presented.

-Furthermore, the question will be addressed of what is preventing or delaying the transition to circular agro-food systems seeing, that the knowledge and technologies are readily available.
+Furthermore, the question was addressed of what is preventing or delaying the transition to circular agro-food systems, seeing that the knowledge and technologies are readily available.
 Is the market a limiting factor?
 How can we reduce regulatory barriers to the transition and promote innovation?
 How can we make better use of existing technologies in closing loops and optimising ecological processes?
 How can we minimise trade-offs?
 And what knowledge is still missing?

-The international (trade) implications of circular agro-food systems is another topic that we will discuss during the Workshop.
-We will consider the opportunities and barriers for circular agro-food systems in an international context, including the effects the transition may have on import and export streams, the main challenges of closing loops across borders, and scaling‒up the circularity of the agro-food system at international level.
+The international (trade) implications of circular agro-food systems was another topic that was discussed during the Workshop.
+Participants considered the opportunities and barriers for circular agro-food systems in an international context, including the effects the transition may have on import and export streams, the main challenges of closing loops across borders, and scaling‒up the circularity of the agro-food system at international level.

-The workshop will be concluded by a roundtable discussion on what policies and other concrete actions are needed to create an environment that fosters the transition towards circular agro-food systems.
+The workshop concluded with a roundtable discussion on what policies and other concrete actions are needed to create an environment that fosters the transition towards circular agro-food systems.